system76/docs/_articles/ar-sandbox.md

 - Save the file and close `gedit`.

+- NOTE: If you receive an error message regarding an "invalid taken character," please double-check to make sure the equal sign in `BoxLayout.txt` has been replaced with a comma as described above.

 ## Measure 3D extents of sand surface

 - This step requires you to have filed your sandbox with sand.
 You want the sand surface to be as level as possible, but it doesn't need to be perfectly level.